+86-18806502077

 Coupling Integrated Bearing

-Customizable 30%+ Load Increase Precise Shaft Alignment
+Integrated Design 30%+ Load Increase Precise Shaft Alignment

-A coupling integrated bearing (shaft coupling bearing) is a custom-engineered unit in which the coupling interface — keyway, spline, or bolt flange — is machined directly into the bearing inner ring, eliminating the separate coupling component, removing assembly tolerance stack-up, and enabling larger rolling elements for 30% or more higher load capacity than a conventional bearing-plus-coupling assembly.
+A coupling integrated bearing (shaft coupling bearing) is a custom-engineered unit in which the coupling interface (keyway, spline, or bolt flange) is machined directly into the bearing inner ring, eliminating the separate coupling component, removing assembly tolerance stack-up, and enabling larger rolling elements for 30% or more higher load capacity than a conventional bearing-plus-coupling assembly.

 • Integration: coupling interface machined into bearing inner ring